citp/privacy-policy-historical/s/st/sta/star2.com.md

-> *The following text is extracted and transformed from the star2.com privacy policy that was archived on 2016-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161120054024id_/http%3A//www.star2.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the star2.com privacy policy that was archived on 2017-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170619103456id_/http%3A//www.thestar.com.my/privacy) for the most accurate reproduction.*

-# Privacy policy - Star2.com
+# Privacy Policy | The Star Online

-Star Media Group Berhad (Co.
-No. 10894-D) respects the privacy of individuals with regard to personal data and is committed to protecting the privacy of our users, and strives to provide a safe, secure user experience.
-This privacy policy is formulated in accordance with the Personal Data Protection Act 2010 (“Act”), which describes how your information is collected and used and your choices with respect to your Personal Data.
-The following discloses our information gathering and dissemination practices for this website, Star2.com.
+Star Media Group Berhad (ROC 10894D) respects the privacy of individuals with regard to personal data and is committed to protecting the privacy of our users, and strives to provide a safe, secure user experience.
+This privacy policy is formulated in accordance with the Personal Data Protection Act 2010 ("Act"), which describes how your information is collected and used and your choices with respect to your Personal Data.
+The following discloses our information gathering and dissemination practices for this website, The Star Online.

-* ## Information collected by Star2.com
+* ## Information collected by The Star Online

 Our Web servers do not automatically recognise specific information about individual users on our site.
-In addition, our servers do not automatically record information regarding a user’s e- mail address unless the user supplies it.
+In addition, our servers do not automatically record information regarding a user's e- mail address unless the user supplies it.

 We collect information about users during the registration process for certain parts of our site; through their participation in certain activities, including contests, forums, and polls; and through the use of cookies.
 When you request pages from our server, it automatically collects some information about your preferences, including your IP address.
 We use this to help diagnose problems with our server, and to administer our site.